 1973 – 1987

-The old logo featured a yellow sun in the form of a blooming dandelion.
+The old logo featured a yellow sun shaped like a blooming dandelion.
 Across it was a blue diagonal inscription “Sunblazers” (the teams that competed in the second division of the NCAA were called).
-The word is written neatly in cursive form and underscored by a long line that extends from the last letter, “s.”
+The word is written neatly in cursive and underscored by a long line extending from the last letter, “s.”
 The line separates the abbreviation “FIU,” typed in a bold sans-serif font.
 The emblem reflects the university’s initial concept, focusing on sunny Florida and its potential.
 The sun symbolizes a source of energy for education and sports.

 1987 – 1996

-At the top, “Golden Panthers,” the university team’s name, was obtained in 1987.
+At the top, “Golden Panthers,” the university’s team name, was adopted in 1987.
 The words are split into two lines and centered.
 The italic with sharp serifs creates a sense of movement as the letters are heavily tilted to the right.
 The font resembles Neftali Bold Italic by TipoType or Garamond Nova Pro Italic by SoftMaker.

 1996 – 2001